 World famous event, the unmissable Carnival of Rio is “the” celebration of Brazilian people.
 For three days and nights, Rio de Janeiro, its inhabitants and tourists from all over the world all live to the unbridled rhythms of samba and costumed parades.May 1 : Labour Day (national holiday) May 22 : Corpus Christi (national holiday)

 This springtime commemoration of the Holy Eucharist was introduced by the Portuguese.
 This is an all-day affair in Rio de Janeiro, with processions of children dressed in white and streets covered in sawdust, leaves, dried flowers, coffee grounds and chalk.September 7 : Independence Day (national holiday)

-On this day, families pay tribute to the departed, decorate their tombs at the cemetery and enjoy various specialities cooked for the occasion.
-Musicians and artists give the streets a festive atmosphere.December 2 : National Samba Day (celebrated nationwide)
+On this day, families gather to pay tribute to the departed and decorate their tombs at the cemetery.December 2 : National Samba Day (celebrated nationwide)

 This day celebrating Brazil's most popular dance form also marks the official start of the summer holidays.
 As in other cities across the country, it is celebrated in Rio with numerous samba performances, concerts and revellers dancing in the streets.December 25 : Christmas (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |June||19/66||25/77||50/2.0||Not the best period to go|

 Rio de Janeiro's Galeão Airport is located about 15 kilometres (9 miles) from the city centre.